 At our house, this Lemon Poppyseed Cake is a favorite celebration cake.
-The bright lemony flavor pairs perfectly with a rich and creamy frosting, and it’s so easy.
-I use a cake mix and pudding mix to make it, so it’s soft, moist, and absolutely delicious.
+The bright lemony flavor pairs perfectly with rich and creamy frosting, and it’s so easy.
+I use a cake mix and pudding mix to make it, so it’s soft, moist, and delicious.

-He’s requested it so many times I finally came up with an easy lemon cake recipe – one that can be made on short notice, so, of course, I turned to one of my all-time favorite cake recipes, coffee cake.
+He’s requested it so many times I finally came up with an easy lemon cake recipe that can be made on short notice, so, of course, I turned to one of my all-time favorite cake recipes, coffee cake.

 I played around with the recipe to make it the best lemon poppyseed cake.
 The cake has the most tender crumb, and the flavor is just what it should be – full-on lemon flavor!
 I add a simple cream cheese frosting for a special touch, but the cake is delicious plain, too.

 The only thing I love better than a slice of this cake is watching Madden enjoy every last crumb.
 It’s a great “anytime” cake for potlucks, birthdays, or any old time you want to make an easy lemon cake.
 It is so good.

 - Powdered sugar (confectioners’ sugar)

 How to Make Lemon Poppyseed Cake With Cake Mix